osmandapp/docs/content/osmand/map/point-layers-on-map.md

 {% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.map_settings_map %} → {% data variables.ios-values.favorites %}

 **Note**: you can select what favorites you would like to display on the map.
 Menu → My places → Favorites → Show on the map selected folder.
+Favorites are become visible on the map from zoom level 6.

 ![Favotires layer](/assets/images/map/favorites_layer.png)

-Favorites are shown from zoom level 6 on the map.

 You can turn on display Favorite names: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_map %} → {% data variables.android-values.layer_amenity_label %}